-From almost any perspective – safety, efficacy, and cost-savings – it makes perfect sense for cannabis to become the medicine of choice for treating chronic (and possibly even acute) pain.
+From almost any perspective – safety, efficacy, and cost-savings – it makes perfect sense for cannabis to become the medicine of choice for treating chronic pain.

 At FAM, and in his book, Cannabis for Chronic Pain, Dr. Rav is establishing the standard of care for the appropriate use of cannabis for treating chronic pain.
-Based on his experience with nearly 8000 chronic pain patients using medical marijuana to relieve their suffering, he guides patients in choosing the most effective cannabis products and best methods of consumption for their specific chronic pain condition.
+Based on his experience with more than 9000 chronic pain patients using medical marijuana to relieve their suffering, he guides patients in choosing the most effective cannabis products and best methods of consumption for their specific chronic pain condition.

-Appointments for Medical Marijuana Evaluations (MME) for both new patients and renewals are 30 minutes, in-person.
+Appointments for Medical Marijuana Evaluations (MME) for both new patients and renewals are 30 minutes, in-person (since the pandemic began in March 2020, all appointments have been via telephone).
 Cannabis Consultations (CC) for patients seeking advice on the most effective use of cannabis for their condition (without needing an MMJ license) are 30 minutes, either in-person or phone.

 Dr. Rav also offers extended sessions (1 – 2 hours) for any chronic pain patient interested in healing beyond temporary pain relief.
 In the Extended Cannabis Consultations (ECC) you’ll learn to practice Fully Alive Medicine on yourself, encompassing the use of cannabis along with a comprehensive holistic treatment program to identify and treat each of the underlying causes of pain and dis-ease.

 To obtain the best results from the ECCs, it is recommended, but not required, that the treatment program be presented over a period of 3 to 6 months, with a minimum of 4 sessions.
-These can be done in-person or phone consultations, but ideally the first session should be in-person.
+These can be done in-person or phone consultations.
 This life-changing approach is not for everyone.
 It includes dietary change, vitamins and supplements, exercise, and energy healing (Healing Touch, Reiki, or Acupuncture); in addition to mental, emotional, social, and spiritual health practices.